- How do I find out more information about the Museum’s founder, Gertrude Vanderbilt Whitney, and her family?

 Where was the original Whitney Museum of American Art located?

-The original Museum, opened in 1931, was located at 10 West 8th Street, New York.
+The original Museum opened in 1931 at 10 West 8th Street, New York.
 In 1954, the Museum relocated to 22 West 54th Street.
-The present location of the Whitney, 945 Madison Avenue, was designed by architect Marcel Breuer and completed in 1966.
+From 1966 until October 2014, the Whitney was located at 945 Madison Avenue in its Marcel Breuer–designed building.
+The new Whitney opened at 99 Gansevoort Street in the Meatpacking District on May 1, 2015.

 What kind of works will I find at the Whitney?

 The Whitney collects and exhibits American art from the twentieth and twenty-first centuries.
-The fifth-floor galleries feature work from the permanent collection.
-The Museum’s other galleries feature a changing series of exhibitions.
+Our galleries feature a rotation of work from the permanent collection and a changing series of exhibitions.

 How can I find out about the Whitney’s collection?

 View the Collection pages.
-There are also numerous publications that picture and describe the collection, which are available for purchase at the Museum Store.
+There are also numerous publications that picture and describe the collection, which are available for purchase at the Museum Shop.

 How do I find out about a specific work in the Whitney’s collection?